MissSkunky/MissSkunky/README.md

 - fall out boy
 - green day
 - three days grace
+- panic! at the disco
+- blink-182
+- weezer
 ### other
 - *creepypasta*
 - playground by aron beauregard